Engineering informatics

-Engineering Informatics is related to information engineering, and computational engineering.
-In general, informatics deals with information processing (unlike matter or energy).
-Compared to technical informatics, engineering informatics focuses more on software.
-However, it does not rather focus on issues of large-scale systems (like practical informatics).
-Typically, informatic engineers deal with computer-aided design, machine learning, computer vision, mobile robotics, real-time computing, digital image processing, pattern recognition, digital control, networking or multi-agent systems.
-Cognitive informatic background finds particular applications in the issues of artificial intelligence.
-Engineering informatics is also related to neuroinformatics (e.g. creating brain-computer interfaces).
+The term Engineering Informatics may be related to information engineering (differently understood information processing), computer engineering (development of computer hardware-software systems), or computational engineering (development of software for engineering purposes), among other meanings.
+This word is used with different context in different countries.
+In general, some people assume that the central area of interest in informatics is information processing within man-made artificial (engineering) systems, called also computational or computer systems.
+The focus on artificial systems separates informatics from psychology and cognitive science, which focus on information processing within natural systems (primarily people).
+However, nowadays these fields have areas where they overlap, e.g. in field of affective computing.

 Computer Engineering as a discipline of field study

 Computer-aided design (CAD), intelligent CAD, engineering analysis, collaborative design support, computer-aided engineering, and product life-cycle management are some of the terms that have emerged over the past decades of computing in engineering.
 Codification and automation of engineering knowledge and methods have had major impact on engineering practice.
 The use of computers by engineers has consistently tracked advancements in computer and information sciences.
 Computing, algorithms, computational methods, and engineering have increasingly intertwined themselves as developments in theory and practice in both disciplines influence each other.
 Therefore, it is now time to begin using the term “engineering informatics” to cover the science of the information that flows through these processes.

 Informatics, with origins in the German word "Informatik" referring to automated information processing, has evolved to its current broad definition.
 The rise of the term informatics can be attributed to the breadth of disciplines that are now accepted and envisioned as contributing to the field of computing and information sciences.
 A common definition of informatics adopted by many departments/schools of informatics comes from the University of Edinburgh: "the study of the structure, behavior, and interactions of natural and artificial computational systems that store, process and communicate information.”
 Informatics includes the science of information, the practice of information processing, and the engineering of information systems.

 The history of engineering and computers shows a trend of increasing sophistication in the type of engineering problems being solved.
 Early CAD was primarily geometry driven (using mathematics and computer science).
 Then came the engineering use of AI, driven by theories of cognitive science and computational models of cognition (logic and pattern based).
 More recently, models of collaboration and representation and acquisition of collective knowledge have been introduced, driven by fields of social sciences (ethnography, sociology of work) and philosophy.

 Information technology and sciences to have both created the need for, and play a role in, facilitating the management of complex sociotechnical processes.
 Information is context specific and its engineering is an integral part of any exchange among people and machines.
 Thus, informatics is the process of: